michelou/trufflesqueak-examples/GU.md

 &nbsp;
   Options supported by all commands:
     -d, --debug                      Show commands executed by this script.
-    -h, --help                       Print this help message or a command specific help message.
+    -h, --help                       Display this help message or a command specific help message.
     -v, --verbose                    Display progress messages.
 &nbsp;
   Options: